codingphasedotcom/codingphase-blog/post/anthony-gomez-interview.md

 ### What do you love the most about programming?

-I love the freedome to build anything you want.
+I love the freedom to build anything you want.

 ### What do you hate about programming?